ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### SavedItem and FormattedItem

-If you feel lost, you can always use the `SavedItem` and `FormattedItem` utility type to infer the type of your entity items:
+If you feel lost, you can always use the `SavedItem` and `FormattedItem` utility types to infer the type of your entity items:

 ```tsx
 import type { FormattedItem, SavedItem } from 'dynamodb-toolbox';